The Graduate Program

 Princeton University pioneered in developing the study of religion outside the context of theological seminaries and without formal ties to particular religious traditions.
 In 1946 Princeton founded a Department of Religion in the division of the humanities and nine years later began a graduate program in religion.

 Graduate students in the Department are expected to work full-time toward their degrees, normally in residence, and to complete the program within five years.
 All students work toward the Ph.D., and there is no separate Masters Program.
-An M.A. degree is awarded after students pass the General Examination, normally completed by the middle of the third year of graduate work.
+An M.A. degree is typically awarded after students pass the General Examination, normally completed by the middle of the third year of graduate work.

 In any academic year approximately thirty-five candidates will be at different stages in the program.
 Five to eight students enter each year, admitted from a very large number of qualified applicants.